COMMON NAME: Velvet Ant, Cow Killer, Red Velvet Ant

 FEEDING HABITS: The velvet ant parasitizes cicada killers in the ground.
 The tough exoskeleton and hairy covering protects them from the powerful sting of the female wasps.

 ECONOMIC IMPORTANCE: Mostly just an interesting insect.
+Females will sting if you pick them up - so don't do that!

 NATURAL CONTROL: Healthy soil life.